 In this mode, the integration will synchronise based on a given list of SAP Signavio directories.
 To configure this list, click on the button Edit Directories .
 A new dialog will open that allows you to select a LeanIX Parent Fact Sheet and a list of SAP Signavio Directories.

 The Fact Sheet you choose as the LeanIX parent will be the parent for all processes discovered in the given list of SAP Signavio directories.
-If no SAP Signavio directory is selected, the public root directory is sued.
+If no SAP Signavio directory is selected, the public root directory is used.

 In this mode, the integration searches for defined processes (based on LeanIX Fact Sheet) in the list of configured SAP Signavio Directories (and their child directories) and synchronises all processes from bottom to the highest level processes.